FORT LEE, Va. – Sprawled across six states and covering more than 64,000 square miles, the Chesapeake Bay watershed is the largest estuary in America.

-Its network of more than 150 streams and rivers includes a Fort Lee neighbor, the Appomattox, which flows through Petersburg, Colonial Heights and Hopewell before dumping its contents into the James River, a direct tributary for the bay.
+Its network of more than 150 streams and rivers includes a Fort Lee neighbor, the Appomattox River, which flows through Petersburg, Colonial Heights and Hopewell before dumping its contents into the James River, a direct tributary to the Bay.

 Environmentalists are particularly concerned about issues like over-fertilization of green spaces; animal waste pollution; wetland destruction for agriculture; and deforestation and erosion from new construction.
-These activities have resulted in declines and diseases among the marine population and sediment buildup that kills off needed grasslands, which keep the bay clean and provide a habitat for wildlife.
+These activities have resulted in declines and diseases among the marine population and sediment buildup that kills needed grasslands, which keep the Bay clean and provide habitat for wildlife.

-Fortunately, efforts to protect the bay are paying off, but the work is still not finished.
+Fortunately, efforts to protect the Bay are paying off, but the work is still not finished.
 A good way for Team Lee members to help is maintaining awareness of illicit discharges into the storm-water sewer system.
 Home car washing, illegal dumping of trash and improper disposal of harsh/toxic chemical substances all contribute to this problem.
-Failing septic systems and improper disposal of sewage from recreational vehicles are among the more disturbing factors as well.
+Failing septic systems and improper disposal of waste are among the more disturbing factors as well.

 As good stewards of the environment, Fort Lee maintains a permit issued by the Virginia Department of Environmental Quality that enforces illicit discharge detection and elimination programs to prevent contamination of ground and surface water supplies through monitoring, inspection and removal.
 In other words, the best way to fix this problem is to report it so that corrective action can be taken.

 Ways to identify a possible illicit discharge include the following:

 · Water flowing from a storm-water outfall pipe even though it has not rained for more than three days.

 · Smelling strange odors (i.e. sewage or gasoline) or seeing unusual colors in runoff water.

 · Spotting leaking chemical/paint/cleanser containers in dumpster or storage areas.